MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-error-handling-guidelines.md

 ### Button labels
 If you can, use a Fix-it action or a Show-it action.

+For Fix-it actions, consider
 - Fix-it actions are often phrased: “Set value to...”.
   - Such as: “Set value to 10”, “Set Status to Open”, or “Set value to HOME”.
 - Fix-it action tooltips are often phrased: “Sets the value...”.
 - Value states are capitalized such as: Yes, Open, Released.
 Avoid signs for values such as = ,“”, ().

+For Show-it actions, consider
 - Show-it actions are phrased: “Show...”.
   - Such as: “Show User Setup”, “Show Items list” or “Show Item 70062”.
 - Show-it action tooltips are often phrased: “Opens page:..”.